 Uncovering the Human Anatomy in VR

-Students in Dr. Rhonda Hazell’s Biology Labs explored the skeletal system by donning the VR headsets in collaboration with their investigation of individual bone structures.
+Students in Dr. Rhonda Hazell’s Biology Labs explored the skeletal system by donning the VR headsets and later examining individual bone structures in real-life.
 In an app called Human Anatomy VR, students worked together to identify bones within their accurate anatomical location on a three-dimensional human skeleton.
 Students moved and sliced the parts of the skeleton and viewed them from different angles and distances.
 The VR anatomy app allows learners to rotate specific bones and see how they connect to other muscles and bone structures, adding a more realistic experience of the human body.

 Dr. Liz Emery’s Nutrition students used the Human Anatomy VR app in the context of a nutrition-focused physical exam.
 Working in pairs, students identified muscles commonly used in malnutrition assessment.
 By isolating a particular muscle, the student on the VR headset described muscle features like location, shape, and size to their partner.
 After each taking a turn on the headset, students practiced with their partner to perform visual and physical assessments of the muscles they just explored in VR.
 See the Lesson Plan here: Virtual Reality Exploration of the Anatomical Basis for Physical Assessment of Muscle Wasting 190430